As an Amazon Associate I earn from qualifying purchases.

 If you are in the market for a backpack, can afford a bag of this caliber, and don’t think that the Oakley bag is quite the right fit, there is no reason not to pick this one.
-It’s the best looking and more durable back in this test and, while I haven’t had mine for long, there are reviews from owners saying that they have used this bag for more than 5 years and it doesn’t show much wear!
+Some users report that they have used this bag for more than 5 years and it doesn’t show much wear!

 If you travel for business and aren’t paid quite well enough to carry something like a TUMI, then this back might be your option.
 It is reasonably big (fitting up to a 17″ laptop) fits well on the back, and looks professional.